telerik/winforms-docs/telerik-presentation-framework/class-hierarchy/radobject.md

 {{endregion}}

 ## Updating Values

 Re-evaluates the property specified as a parameter.
-In the example below, the HeightProperty is re-evaluated:#_[C#]_
+In the example below, the HeightProperty is re-evaluated:

 {{source=..\SamplesCS\TPF\ClassHierarchy\RadObjectForm.cs region=UpdateValue}}
 {{source=..\SamplesVB\TPF\ClassHierarchy\RadObjectForm.vb region=UpdateValue}}